 Biographical or Historical Information

-Note written by Prepared by the Historical Monument Trail Selection Committee, Friends of the Riverwalk For furthe
+Selected information in Biog/Hist Note prepared by the Historical Monument Trail Selection Committee, Friends of the Riverwalk.

 Language of Materials

 This collection contains materials separately created and collected by Cody Fowler and Steven Lawson.
 The materials have been combined into a single collection, and overlapping materials primarily document the civil rights of African American residents of Hillsborough County, FL.

 Arranged by series.

 Method of Acquisition

 Donated in conjunction with the Progress Village records.

 - African Americans -- Civil rights -- Florida -- Tampa -- History -- 20th century Subject Source: Library of Congress Subject Headings

 - Tampa (Fla.) -- Race relations.
 Subject Source: Library of Congress Subject Headings